French Names Along the Australian Coastline

 Introduction

-French Names and the Memory of Australia’s Coasts
+French Place Names and the Historical Geography of the Australian Coast

 The d'Entrecasteaux Expedition (1791-1794)